lafeber/basecoat-rb/README.md

 Also, the arguably ugliest part of the views are the svg tags which contains the lovely lucide icons.
 Since these icons are the default for shadcn I'm considering including https://github.com/heyvito/lucide-rails to clean up the views.

+## Issues

+* The javascript included by basecoat needs some improvement.
+It's not automatically initialized on turbo:load
+* We include extra css for the definition list.
+Hopefully this will be part of basecoat-css someday.
+* Rails adds class="field_with_errors", so we need extra css for this.
+I hope Rails will at some point have aria-invalid="true" on the input, which will automatically include the correct styling.
+* Can the views even be prettier?
+Probably!
+I'm more than happy to discuss improvements:

 ## Contributing

-Bug reports and pull requests are welcome on GitHub.
+Bug reports and pull requests are more than welcome on GitHub!

 ## License